willgoldby/git-test/git-commands.md

 Shows you what is on branch2 that isn't on branch1.
 Also, git log branch..HEAD work.

-#git log refA refB --not refC
+# git log refA refB --not refC
 Shows you what's in ref A refB but not in refC.

+# git add -i
+Interactive staging lets you pick from some options to stage and exam files